CCI-MOC/xdmod-cntr/XdmodAID.md

     cloud   - handles OpenStack
     supremm - should give some performance metrics for OpenShift
 ```
-A resource can be a part of the realms, as I haven't really started to work on the
+A resource can be a part of a realm.
+For example, I have setup multiple
-storage resources (possibly part of a storage realm), I have confirmed this yet
-by actually setting them up.
+OpenStack clusters within the cloud relam.
+This allows viwing data from
+Kaizen, nerc-ocp-infra, and xdmodtest as resources under the cloud
+realm.

-The list of resources are as follows:
+A non-inclusive list of potential realm/resources are as follows:
 ```
-    1.  xdmodtest          OpenStack test data that the xdmod team uses
+    1. Cloud/xdmodtest        OpenStack test data that the xdmod team uses
-    2. OpenStack          OpenStack instance (CPU and Memory) in the nerc
+    2. Cloud/OpenStack        OpenStack instance (CPU and Memory) in the nerc
-    3.  openshift_staging  staging OpenShift (not used in production)
+    3. Job/openshift_infra    nerc-ocp-infra OpenShift
-    4.  openshift_prod     production OpenShift (CPU and Memory)
+    4. Job/openshift_prod     production OpenShift (CPU and Memory)
-    5.  cinder             Allocated cinder storage (not implemented)
+    5. Storage/cinder         Allocated cinder storage (not implemented)
-    6. S3                 Allocated S3 storage (not implemented)
+    6. Storage/S3             Allocated S3 storage (not implemented)
-    7.  glance             Allocated glance storage (not implemented)
+    7. Storage/glance         Allocated glance storage (not implemented)
-    8.  snapshots          Allocated space for snapshots (not implemented)
+    8. Storage/snapshots      Allocated space for snapshots (not implemented)
 ```

+Currently on the nerc we have 1, 2, and 4 setup.
+Openshift_staging no

 The resource are configured usings the /etc/resources.json file which is as follows:
 ```